hadmacker/campaign_pm/act4.md

 `Chain Devils`: These devils have a high AC and resistances to cold, fire, and lightning damage, which could make them a good choice if the party has a lot of damage-dealing spellcasters.
 They also have the ability to restrain creatures with their chains, which could help the BBEG control the battlefield.
 (See the Chain Devil stat block on p.
 72 of the Monster Manual.)

----

-## Minions

-`Cultists`: The BBEG could have a group of cultists who follow them and are willing to fight and die for their cause.
-These cultists could be lower-level spellcasters who can cast spells like magic missile or hold person to support the BBEG in combat.
-(See the Cultist stat block on p.
-345 of the Monster Manual.)

-`Shadow Demons`: These creatures are stealthy and can teleport in and out of combat, making them difficult to pin down.
-They also have a ranged attack that deals necrotic damage, which could help wear down the party.
-(See the Shadow Demon stat block on p.
-64 of the Monster Manual.)

-`Animated Armor`: These constructs are immune to poison and psychic damage, which could make them a good choice if the party has a lot of spellcasters.
-They also have a high AC, which could make them a good "meat shield" for the BBEG.
-(See the Animated Armor stat block on p.
-19 of the Monster Manual.)

-`Chain Devils`: These devils have a high AC and resistances to cold, fire, and lightning damage, which could make them a good choice if the party has a lot of damage-dealing spellcasters.
-They also have the ability to restrain creatures with their chains, which could help the BBEG control the battlefield.
-(See the Chain Devil stat block on p.
-72 of the Monster Manual.)

----
+# Monologue 2

 "You see, I have always hated this city.
 Its people, its politics, its wealth, its...corruption.
-I was born in the slums of the Dock Ward, and I've been forced to watch as the rich and powerful of this city live in luxury while the rest of us suffer.
+I was born into poverty and was forced to fight my way into the respect of society, watching the rich and powerful of this city live in luxury while the rest of us suffer.
 But soon, that will all change.
-I will bring the city down into chaos, and rebuild it in my own image."
+I will bring this city down into chaos and rebuild it in my own image."

 # OPTION: Kent Fey arrives